 IMPORTANT: If you choose to include the medical exam results with your green card application, the medical exam results form, I-693 (more information about this form below) must be signed by a civil surgeon no more than 60 days before the green card application (Form I-485) is submitted.
 If the doctor signed the form more than 60 days before you submitted your green card application, then you should rather hold on to it and send it after you’ve filed the green card application or bring it to the interview.
 That way, you wouldn’t have to repeat the medical exam.
 The medical results form is valid for two years, so an applicant should make sure to send it or bring it to the interview before the two-year expiration.

 2. Schedule it after filing your green card application package.
 In this case, you can either send your medical exam results to USCIS soon after submitting your green card application (Form I-485) or bring the results with you to your green card interview.
-If choosing this option, the results are valid for two years from when the doctor signed the form.
+If choosing this option, the results are valid for four years from when the doctor signed the form.
+Note the validity period is usually two years, but USCIS has temporarily extended the validity to four years to account for COVID-19 processing delays.

 How to schedule: Use the USCIS “find a doctor” tool, or call the USCIS Contact Center at 1-800-375-5283 (TTY: 1-800-767-1833) to locate a nearby civil surgeon authorized to perform immigration medical exams.
 Let the doctor’s office know that you are contacting them to set up a medical exam appointment for immigration purposes.